Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis: IPv6 Network Periphery Discovery

 We also observe that the proportion of devices distributed across unique /64 IPv6 prefixes has generally decreased, excluding blocks with minimal variation (i.e., fluctuations below 1\%).
 As the overall number of devices grows, a larger share is being assigned within the same /64 prefix.
 This tendency may reflect addressing practices such as prefix reuse, denser subnet assignment, or shared access-network configurations.

-The detailed statistics of the detected devices are summarized in Table~\ref{tab:ipv6_network_periphery_comparison}, which illustrates the growth across different IPv6 address blocks and service providers.
-Taken together, these longitudinal comparisons show that IPv6 deployment has continued to expand over the past four years, but the pace and structure of this growth differ substantially across countries, ISPs, and access-network types~\cite{davies2007ipv6,ETSIWP35}.
+Taken together, these longitudinal comparisons show that IPv6 deployment has continued to expand over the past four years, but the pace and structure of this growth differ substantially across RIRs, countries, ISPs, and access-network types.